 Natural wood cupboards are back in the zeitgeist these days, but brown kitchen cabinets?
-It seems like it’s the single hue in the paint chip deck people don’t consider.
-However, while the examples of coffee-colored kitchens are few and far between, the ones that do exist are a reminder that going out of your comfort zone pays off.
+It seems like it’s the single hue in the paint-chip deck people don’t consider.
+However, while examples of coffee-colored kitchens are few and far between, the ones that do exist are a reminder that going out of your comfort zone pays off.
 The darker you go, the more dramatic—but even at its moodiest, brown never reads cold.
-A more subdued, fawn-like shade, on the other hand, is the ideal canvas for true timber accents to really shine.
-Here are five brown kitchen cabinets inspiring us lately.
+A more subdued, fawnlike shade, on the other hand, is the ideal canvas for true timber accents to really shine.
+Here are eight brown kitchen cabinets inspiring us lately.

-Especially if your kitchen gets a lot of sun, like this British Standard–designed one, you can afford to go dark on the cabinets—especially when you add a glossy top coat.
+If your kitchen gets a lot of natural light, like this British Standard–designed one, you can afford to go dark on the cabinets—especially when you add a glossy top coat.
 These shiny deep chestnut fronts reflect light around the room, making it feel even brighter.

 Pair Light and Dark

 Just because you’ve decided on brown kitchen cabinets doesn’t mean you can’t also use the hue in its natural form (aka wood!).
-When the tones are on opposite ends of the spectrum, like the tawny island and reddish stools in Minted CEO and founder Mariam Naficy’s kitchen, they complement each other rather than clash.
+When the tones are on opposite ends of the spectrum, like the tawny island and reddish stools in Minted founder and CEO Mariam Naficy’s kitchen, they complement each other rather than clash.